Duplicate Site / Domain Confusion in AdSense Review (2026)

 Prevention

-• Pick a canonical domain on day one.
-Document the choice somewhere obvious.
+• Pick a canonical domain on day one and document it somewhere obvious.

 • Set up www → apex (or vice versa) redirects before publishing the first article.

-• Defensive domains (.net, .org, typos) should 301 from day one — never serve content.
+• Defensive domains (.net, .org, common typos) should 301 from day one — never let them serve content.

 FAQ

-• Can I monetize multiple domains?
-Yes — if they host genuinely unique content.
-A movie site and a recipe site under the same AdSense account are fine.
+• Can I monetize multiple domains with one AdSense account?
+Yes, if each hosts genuinely unique content.
+A movie site and a recipe site under one account are fine; two domains serving the same articles are not.

 • Will Google deindex the duplicate?
-With 301s in place, Google consolidates link equity and the canonical absorbs the rankings.
+With 301s in place, Google drops the alternate from the index and consolidates link equity onto the canonical; rankings move with it.

 Tags: #AdSense #Monetization #Troubleshooting #Duplicate domain